Each year the Melbourne Cup form guide is the most important betting guide for punters and race fans.

 These are just some of the basic Melbourne Cup field and race information listed in a general Melbourne Cup form guide.

-A more detailed Melbourne Cup form guide will then go on to detail other important statistics such as:
+A more detailed Melbourne Cup form guide will include additional details of other important statistics, such as:

 - Win and Place rates for each horse